Lycurgus1/Ansible/ADVANCED_SETUP.md

 - Make envivoremental variable persistent
 	- Use bashrc file, replace existing one with your one that has DB_HOST on it
-- Make shift git clone to controller server
-	- Use to get playbook into etc/ansible
-	- Synchronise app and environment folder into web server
 - Use bash file to auto set up servers